leafo/moonscript-site/reference.md

 Notice how all the methods in the class use the fat arrow function syntax.
 When calling methods on a instance, the instance itself is sent in as the first argument.
-The fat arrow handles the creation of a `self` variable.
+The fat arrow handles the creation of a `self` argument.

 The `@` prefix on a variable name is shorthand for `self.`. `@items` becomes `self.items`.